For additional information, please be sure to visit the following pages:

 How many attendees will be at the conference?
 We estimate approximately 3,000 appointed and elected city officials in attendance.
 Additionally we estimate more than 400 exhibiting companies for an additional 1,500 exhibitor personnel, sponsors, and staff.

 When will I be able to order furnishings?
-The show decorator, The Expo Group, will begin contacting all confirmed exhibitors in July (date TBA).
+The show decorator, The Expo Group, will begin contacting all confirmed exhibitors on July 23.
 Exhibitors signing up after that time will be contacted by The Expo Group within one week of reserving their space.

 Why aren’t furnishings included with the booth space?
 Not all exhibitors require the same furnishings and some prefer to bring in their own.
 Instead of raising the booth rental fee by including standard furnishings for all booths, we allow exhibitors the option to decide for themselves what and how much they need.